 During March 2020, a global pandemic was declared by the World Health Organization related to the rapidly growing outbreak of a novel strain of coronavirus, or COVID-19.
-The pandemic has significantly affected economic conditions in the U.S., accelerating during the first half of March 2020 and continuing throughout 2021 and into 2022, as federal, state and local governments react to the public health crisis with mitigation measures, creating significant uncertainties in the U.S. economy.
-We continue to evaluate the effects of the COVID-19 pandemic on our business, and while our operations were not materially affected during the year ended December 31, 2021 despite social distancing and other measures taken in response to the pandemic, the ultimate impact of the COVID-19 pandemic on our results of operations and financial condition is dependent on future developments, including the duration of the pandemic and the related extent of its severity, the pace and rate at which vaccines are administered, and the continued emergence of new strains of COVID-19, such as the Delta and Omicron variants, as well as its impact on macroeconomic conditions, which are uncertain and cannot be predicted at this time.
+The pandemic has significantly affected economic conditions in the U.S., accelerating during the first half of March 2020 and continuing throughout 2021 and into 2022, as federal, state and local governments reacted to the public health crisis with mitigation measures, creating significant uncertainties in the U.S. economy.
+We continue to evaluate the effects of the COVID-19 pandemic on our business, and while there has been no significant impact to our operations to date despite social distancing and other measures taken in response to the pandemic, the ultimate impact of the COVID-19 pandemic on our results of operations and financial condition is dependent on future developments, including the duration of the pandemic and the related extent of its severity, the pace and rate at which vaccines are administered, and the continued emergence of new strains of COVID-19, such as the Delta and Omicron variants and any subvariants, as well as its impact on macroeconomic conditions, which are uncertain and cannot be predicted at this time.
 If the global response to contain the COVID-19 pandemic escalates further or is unsuccessful, or if governmental decisions to ease pandemic related restrictions are ineffective, premature or counterproductive, we could experience a material adverse effect on our business, financial condition, results of operations and cash flows.